 Reanalyses can provide observation-based estimates of QBO driving by different equatorial wave modes [115, 135, 136].
-While tropospheric convection in reanalyses is parametrized and hence the sources of resolved waves in reanalyses are somewhat model-dependent, observational constraints on the large-scale circulation are provided by data assimilation.
-In particular, stratospheric temperatures are observationally constrained by assimilation of satellite radiances, leading to reasonable agreement on equatorial wave spectra among modern reanalyses [135] although diagnosed QBO driving can still differ appreciably between reanalyses due to other modelling issues (e.g., vertical resolution).
-Modern reanalyses agree on broad aspects of the forcing by different equatorial wave modes, such as Kelvin waves driving $\sim 50\%$ of eastward phase onsets, and systematic inter-reanalysis differences are generally smaller than the variations between different QBO cycles [39, 135, 137].
-This may be consistent with the waves propagating through very similar and realistic background QBO winds in all modern reanalyses, due to the strong constraint on equatorial winds provided by assimilation of tropical radiosonde wind observations [138, 139], although it should be noted that the timing of QBO phase transitions can differ slightly between reanalyses and eastward phase onsets are often delayed by $\approx 1-2$ months compared to radiosonde winds [39, 139].
-Improved assimilation of radiosonde winds has led to dramatic improvements in the quality of QBOs in modern reanalyses compared to earlier generations of global reanalyses [39, 140], but the degree to which the highly inhomogeneous spatial coverage of tropical radiosonde stations might bias reanalysis representations of the QBO remains unclear [139, 141].
+Although tropospheric convection in reanalyses is parametrized and, hence, the sources of resolved waves in reanalyses are somewhat model-dependent, observational constraints on the large-scale circulation are provided by data assimilation.
+In particular, stratospheric temperatures are observationally constrained by assimilation of satellite radiances, leading to reasonable agreement on equatorial wave spectra among modern reanalyses [135], although diagnosed QBO driving can still differ 237 appreciably between reanalyses owing to other modelling issues (for example, vertical resolution).
+Modern reanalyses agree on 238 broad aspects of the forcing by different equatorial wave modes, such as Kelvin waves driving $\sim 50\%$ of eastward phase onsets, 239 and systematic inter-reanalysis differences are generally smaller than the variations between different QBO cycles [43, 135, 240 137].
+These findings may be consistent with the waves propagating through very similar and realistic background QBO winds 241 in all modern reanalyses, owing to the strong constraint on equatorial winds provided by assimilation of tropical radiosonde 242 wind observations [138, 139], although notably the timing of QBO phase transitions can differ slightly between reanalyses and 243 eastward phase onsets are often delayed by $\approx 1-2$ months compared with radiosonde winds [43, 139].
+Improved assimilation 244 of radiosonde winds has led to dramatic improvements in the quality of QBOs in modern reanalyses compared with earlier 245 generations of global reanalyses [43, 140], but the degree to which the highly inhomogeneous spatial coverage of tropical 246 radiosonde stations might bias reanalysis representations of the QBO remains unclear [139, 141].
+247